 Juvenile Bunions 101: The Difference Between Children vs Adult Bunions

-Here’s your 101 introduction to children’s bunions:
+In the meantime, here’s your 101 introduction to children’s bunions:

-For many, this foot condition creates a misshapen, jutting bone to one side of the big toe.
 Not only do many patients find the swollen, red formation unappealing, but the deformity often causes excessive discomfort.
-From struggles finding properly fitted shoes to pain when walking barefoot, the frustration or irritation is often hard to avoid.
+From the struggles of finding properly fitted shoes to pain when walking barefoot, frustration or irritation is often hard to avoid.

 Adults who wear heels— or other ill-fitting shoes that are too tight or staining— can form bunions (or hammertoes!) over time, whereas children with bunions likely don’t have this problem.